mathewajk/LingTube/README.md

 # LingTube
 LingTube is a suite of tools for scraping and doing linguistic analysis with YouTube data.
 This pipeline is intended as a resource for language researchers who want to download YouTube video captions and audio for textual or phonetic analysis.

 **Disclaimer/Important Note: Scripts have been developed and thoroughly tested only on MacOS.
-In addition, while scraping will work for captions in any language, processing of captions and audio have only been developed for and tested on English speech at the moment.**
+In addition, while scraping will work for captions in any language, processing of captions and audio have only been developed for and tested on English speech at the moment.
+English captions are currently processed to be compatible with the Montreal Force-Aligner.**

 ## Changelog
 * 10/05/21: All "base" functions moved to Base module